Animeshz/scripts/README.md

 ├─ muprv                          Emits a generic event to move to next song/video using playerctl ├─ mute                           Toggle mute
-├─ mutoggle                       Emits a generic event to move to next song/video using playerctl ├─ slp                            Puts laptop into s2idle mode for an hour, and if no interruption occurred then put it in deep sleep (s3) mode, and subsequently into hibernation after 2 more hours
-├─ voldn                          Up the vol by given value or else 2 └─ volup                          Down the vol by given value or else 2
+├─ mutoggle                       Emits a generic event to move to next song/video using playerctl ├─ slp                            Puts laptop into s2idle(1h), deep-sleep(2h), and into hibernation if still no activity ├─ voldn                          Up the vol by given value or else 2 └─ volup                          Down the vol by given value or else 2